ninasachdev/UVCB-MInChI/README.md

 ## Cheminformatics of Unknown, Variable, Complex, and Biological (UVCB) substances

-Unknown, Variable, Complex, and Biological (UVCB) substances are quite prevalent in our environment, but FINISH THIS SENTENCE ADD TWO MORE SENTENCES.
-Thus, this article describes how to standardize these unknown substances into a machine-readable format developed Clark et. al., called the Mixtures InChI (MInChI) string.
+Unknown, Variable, Complex, and Biological (UVCB) substances are commonly found in our environment, but their complex chemical makeup can be challenging to understand.
+Since there is currently no way to standardize UVCB substances, this project seeks to encode UVCB substances into a machine-readable format developed by Clark et. al<sup>1</sup> , called the Mixtures InChI (MInChI) string.
+This article will provide a step-by-step tutorial on how to generate MInChI strings from UVCB data.

+I would also like to acknowledge Adelene Lai and Dr. Zhanyun Wang for their mentorship and support throughout this project.

 ## Research Questions

 Here are the research questions motivating this project:

 1. To what extent can UVCBs (mixtures) be encoded in machine-readable formats i.e., as MInChIs?
-2. What challenges exist in encoding MInChIs using currently available UVCB data?
+2. What challenges exist in encoding MInChIs using currently available UVCB data<sup>2</sup>?
 3. How can UVCB data providers improve the communication and dissemination of UVCB compounds?

 Throughout this article, these research questions will be addressed as we walk through the Python code written to generate the MInChI strings.

 ## Installing and Running Mixtures Github

-It is useful to begin this project by understanding the work done by Clark et. al. In particular, running their [Github repository](https://github.com/cdd/mixtures) generates several Mixfiles that can be analyze and viewed using the Electron app.
+It is useful to begin this project by understanding the work done by Clark et. al. In particular, running their [Github repository](https://github.com/cdd/mixtures)<sup>3</sup> generates several Mixfiles that can be analyze and viewed using the Electron app.
 When installing Clark et. al.’s mixtures project, if you encounter an error when running the command electron app, try these commands instead:

 ```markdown
 cd app